Brick-Making Industry in Bangladesh

 Tracking Brickfield Locations

-We used Landsat imagery from four different time periods (1990, 1995, 2005, and 2015) to digitize potential brickfield sites, utilizing Google Earth’s time-lapse and high-resolution imagery.
-As we lacked high-resolution imagery for 1990, we used it as a proxy to track brickfield clusters on Landsat images.
-Despite the limitations of using time-lapse imagery for detailed analysis, we were still able to map and trace each brickfield’s approximate location on the Landsat images by playing back and forth between the time-lapse and high-resolution images.
-We identified each brickfield site on the 2015 imagery and recorded their extent and centroids.
+Researchers used Landsat imagery from 1990, 1995, 2005, and 2015 to digitize potential brickfield sites.
+They utilized Google Earth’s time-lapse and high-resolution imagery.
+Although high-resolution images were unavailable for 1990, researchers used Landsat images as a proxy to track brickfield clusters.
+By comparing time-lapse and high-resolution imagery, they could map and trace each brickfield’s approximate location.
+Finally, they identified all brickfield sites on 2015 imagery and recorded their extent and centroids.

 Brickfield locations in 2015 in greater Dhaka